naveentk10/fdfs_WebApp/README.md

 # FDFS - Movie Booking Web App

 ## Overview
 FDFS (First Day First Show) is a dynamic web application designed to simplify the movie booking experience.
-The project leverages JSP, Servlets, and PostgreSQL for backend operations, along with HTML, CSS, and JavaScript for an engaging and interactive user interface.
+The project leverages JSP, Servlets, and PostgreSQL for backend operations, along with HTML, CSS,Bootstrap and JavaScript for an engaging and interactive user interface.

 ---